boenne96/Database-Management/README.md

 # Database-Management
-This project is about data analysis.
+This project is about database management.